shirshir05/SeC_GAN__Just_in_Time_Defect_Prediction.github.io-/Readme.md

 2. In Data folder open for each project directory with the name NAME_PROJECT and put the file "all.csv" in the directory.
 For example  (Data -> mahout -> all.csv).
 3. Additionally, you can put the extracted  data from this repository in directory Data.
 4. In "variable.py" add the NAME_PROJECT and the key_issue (according to JIRA) to function get_key_issue().
-5. Updare NAME_PROJECT in line 83 and Run :
+5. Update NAME_PROJECT in line 83 and Run :
    ```
    python main_create_data.py
    ```